Mid-South Glycoscience Meeting

 Thad Cochran Research Center

-On behalf of Prof. Samir Ross, the investigators, and the Core Directors of the Glycoscience Center of Research Excellence, I look forward to welcoming you to the annual Mid-South Glycoscience Meeting at the University of Mississippi scheduled for June 16, 2022, in Oxford, Mississippi, which will be held with both in-person and virtual attendance options.
+On behalf of the Organizing Committee, Prof. Samir Ross, the investigators, and the Core Directors of the Glycoscience Center of Research Excellence, I look forward to welcoming you to the annual Mid-South Glycoscience Meeting at the University of Mississippi scheduled for Thursday, June 29 2023, in Oxford, Mississippi.
+This conference will be held with both in-person and virtual attendance options.

 We hope you find this year's program to be exciting and we look forward to welcoming you in-person or virtually to the Glycoscience Center of Research Excellence on the beautiful University of Mississippi campus.